doncandela/gs-git/gs-git.md

 **Things not discussed** (because beyond my expertise).

 - The example above was copied and simplified from [this article](https://docs.python-guide.org/writing/structure/) which discusses lots of stuff I don't know about like pip requirements files, Makefile's and automatic test suites.

-- There seems to be a newer way of doing things using [Poetry](https://python-poetry.org/) to manage package dependency (rather than Conda) and a file called [pyproject.toml](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) to control the setup process.

 - Rather than simply having your package available for download from your GH repo, you could **publish it** on [PyPi](https://pypi.org/) or one of the [registries that GH lists](https://github.com/doncandela/gs-git/packages).